Balance Sheet Items Classifications

 #10 – Short Term Debt

-Debt whose maturity is less than 1 year comes under this category.
+Debt whose maturity is less than one year comes under this category.

 #11 – Current Portion of Long-term Debt

-When companies take long term loans such as bonds, then they will have to pay interest or coupon payment for that loan each year.
-That amount which needs to be paid in a year will come under Current Liabilities.
+When companies take long-term loans such as bonds, they will have to pay interest or coupon payments for that loan each year.
+That amount that needs to be paid in a year will come under Current Liabilities.

 #12 – Other Accrued Expenses and Liabilities